Martial Artist Exercise

 We have already suggested that you can master much of what is in this book during the 30,000 hours you might waste driving.
 Most will spend three times that watching TV or similar video pursuits that don’t enrich you.

 You can harvest this time.

 All that is needed is that first act of discipline.
 When in the grip of a music inspired orgasm, switch to news.
 When hearing a news narrative that confirms one of your prejudices and fills you with joyous hatred, switch.

 “Better a life of discipline than one of regret.”

-And now what will you be after you are a martial artist who is the man in the arena?
+And now what will you be after you are a martial artist who is this new man in the arena?
+Who are you now?